-In January 2011, the Company staked the 11.03 km Alma property at a cost of \$8,715.
+In January 2011, the Company staked the 11.03 km2 Alma property at a cost of \$8,715.
 The property is located within the Alma and Holmes Townships, west of Kirkland Lake and covers 83 claim units.
+Minimal exploration costs have been capitalized to the property.